Fulfilling the Vision

-To this aim, both we and the King Edward Foundation have made Opening Doors a real focus to increase the number of applications from disadvantaged parts of Birmingham and certain primary schools, and show parents and able pupils from such backgrounds that achieving a place at King Edward VI Five Ways is a realistic goal.
+To this aim, both we and the King Edward Foundation have made Widening Access a real focus to increase the number of applications from disadvantaged parts of Birmingham and certain primary schools, and show parents and able pupils from such backgrounds that achieving a place at King Edward VI Five Ways is a realistic goal.

 Over recent years we have: